RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-Basic-AI-Chatbot-in-Teams.md

 - In `src/prompts/chat/skprompt.txt`, use the scoped state property such as `{{$conversation.tasks}}`.

 #### Syntax 2: `{{ functionName }}`
 To call an external function and embed the result in your text, use the `{{ functionName }}` syntax.
-For example, if you have a function called `getTasks` that can return a list of task items, you can embed the results into the responses from LLM:
+For example, if you have a function called `getTasks` that can return a list of task items, you can embed the results into the prompt:

 1. Register the function into prompt manager in `src/app/app.ts`: